 Complications

 The delusional disorder, if left untreated, might lead to depression, often as a consequence of difficulties associated with the delusions.
-Delusions also can lead to violence or legal issues; for instance, stalking or harassing the object of delusion, could lead to arrest.
+Delusions also can lead to violence or legal issues; for instance, stalking or harassing the object of delusion could lead to arrest.
 Further, patients suffering from this disorder can become alienated from others, particularly if their delusions interfere with their social ties.

 Deterrence and Patient Education

-Patients with a delusional disorder may first have their first encounter with a nurse practitioner or primary care physician.
+Patients with a delusional disorder may have their first encounter with a nurse practitioner or primary care physician.
 It is important to refer these patients to a mental health counselor or a psychiatrist because the management is complex.
 Many of these patients lack insight into their disorder and consequently refuse treatment.
 Therefore, education of the community and family counseling of those who are related to the patient are crucial steps in a holistic approach toward managing a patient suffering from delusional disorder.

 Enhancing Healthcare Team Outcomes